Exceptional Needs Payments are paid under the Supplementary Welfare

 however, failing this, you should apply as soon as possible afterwards.

-To apply for either type of needs payment you will need:
+To apply for an Exceptional Needs Payment payment you will need:

 Public Service (PPS) numbers for yourself, your spouse, civil partner